 Why visit Iceland in summer?

-Summer is a great time to get out and about and explore the country.
+Iceland in summer is great for getting out and about and exploring the country.
 The weather is usually good enough that you can go hiking, visit some of the country’s more remote beaches and valleys, or even take a tour through lava fields on the back of an Icelandic pony.

-Summer is the season for whale-watching too, with plenty of boat trips leaving from Reykjavik in search of whales.
+Visiting Iceland in July can be a good shout, as it’s the warmest month, and Iceland in August is appealing too, since summer is the season for whale-watching, with plenty of boat trips leaving from Reykjavik in search of whales.
 June to August is the best time for whale-watching, though there’s a good chance of seeing them from April to October.

 Why visit Iceland in the winter?